What if we all wore name tags with our biggest fears? Insecurities? Secrets?

 It is my personal goal over the coming months to catch myself talking in negative ways.
 We often gossip without realizing we are gossiping.
 The negative chain of communication and interaction with others begins with how we talk to ourselves.
 Negative self-talk is the beginning of this dangerous road.

 3. Start with you.

-My favorite saying has always been, “Be the change you wish to see in the world.”
+One of my favorite sayings has always been, “Be the change you wish to see in the world.”

 If we believe in lifting others up, then we should lift them up.
 We can’t just wait for people to encourage us and tell us how awesome we are.